-- c.
-Log onto Meditrek - d.
+- a.
+Log onto Meditrek - b.
 Under "Display Pending Evaluations" a list of the students to be graded will be visible.
-This is done twice, at the midpoint and the end of the rotation. - e.
+This is done twice, at the midpoint and the end of the rotation. - c.
 Click each student to be graded and enter the grade with comments under the sections of Technical Skills, Knowledge & Critical Thinking, and Interprofessional Attributes & Practice Building as well as Overall Summary Comments.
-This should be reviewed with the student individually and then submitted by clicking "Save Final". - f.
-Any students that are not performing adequately should be reported to the Senior Associate Dean for Professional Affairs and Clinical Education as soon as possible to allow for proper attention and counseling. - g.
-For other clinical activities such as special topic and case discussion, grades are completed on Meditrek under "Distance Learning Log record(s) to review".
-The students will complete their self-reflection on the topic and submit it to be reviewed and graded by the faculty through Meditrek.
-After viewing the submission, the faculty will submit through Meditrek either "Approve" or "Reject (to be sent back to the student with comments to re-do and resubmit for approval)"
+This should be reviewed with the student individually and then submitted by clicking "Save Final". - d.
+Any students that are not performing adequately should be reported to the Senior Associate Dean for Professional Affairs and Clinical Education as soon as possible to allow for proper attention and counseling.